What Causes Electrical Fires?

 It’s also important to keep any form of loose wiring at bay, and each wire must be insulated.
 In most cases, breakers are triggered when circuits are much too overloaded with electricity, however, breaker boxes that have connectors that don’t work, tend to overload and this leads to a fire.

 Ways to prevent electrical fires

 1) Check your outlets and make sure that they are properly fitted to the wall.
 Check around your house, and keep track of all your outlets.
 Any loose-fitted outlets can cause a fire.
 In case wall plates are missing, your electrical wiring will be exposed.
 It’s important to cover these with anything protective and insulative.
-This is especially important if you have children in the house.
+This is important if you have children in the house.

-3) To protect multiple plugs, you must use a surge protector.
+3) To protect multiple plugs, use a surge protector.
 If you include too many plugs in an outlet this could lead to an overload.
 The better option is getting surge protectors, also called power bars, and keep them in your home.

 5) Try to keep your cords away from carpets.
 If you put your electrical cords under carpets, rugs, or near furniture, and if they get overheated, it could cause a fire.
 It’s also important to place such cords in areas that don’t have too much human traffic, and they don’t get stepped on.

 Also, make sure that you keep wires away from areas that have a lot of water.
 For example, it’s best not to use a hairdryer near a sink, as it could cause a short circuit and ultimately, an electrical fire.
 Moreover, make sure that you don’t nail electrical cords to the floors, walls, or objects as this could stop electrical currents and cause electrical fires.

 Safeguard your home from electrical fires